Breast Reduction: Not everyone wants to be bigger!

 What is involved in Breast Reduction Surgery?

-Breast reduction surgery involves my removing excess breast tissue, fat and skin.
-I bring down the skin that was located above the nipple to reshape the breast.
+Breast reduction surgery involves my removing excess breast tissue, fat, and skin.
+I brought down the skin that was located above the nipple to reshape the breast.
 I’ll also shift the nipple and areola to a higher position.
-For women who have large areolas, I reduce the size to make them proportional with the new breast size.
+For women who have large areolas, I reduce the size to make them proportional to the new breast size.

 As with other breast procedures, reduction surgery is ideal for my narcotics-free strategies, which means your pain should be well managed with just Tylenol®.
 You’ll be able to have a smooth recovery without turning to opioids.

 Think about what’s in it for you, what you want for yourself.
 Then, please contact my patient coordinators at [email protected] to schedule a confidential consultation.